cloudfoundry/routing-release/README.md

 The TCP Router, TCP Emitter, and Routing API are stateless and horizontally scalable.
 Routing API depends on a clustered etcd data store.
 For high availability, deploy multiple instances of each job, distributed across regions of your infrastructure.

-### Enabling PROXY Protocol on GoRouter

-Steps for enabling PROXY Protocol for the GoRouter can be found [here](https://github.com/cloudfoundry/gorouter/blob/master/README.md#proxy-protocol).

 ### Configuring Your Load Balancer to Health Check TCP Routers

 In order to determine whether TCP Router instances are eligible for routing requests to, configure your load balancer to periodically check the health of each instance by attempting a TCP connection.
 By default the health check port is 80.
 This port can be configured using the `haproxy.health_check_port` property in the `property-overrides.yml` stub file.